How do I optimize storage consumption in my Amazon RDS for SQL Server DB instance?

 select name AS [database_name], physical_name AS [file_name], convert(decimal(10,2),size*0.0078125) AS [size_on_disk_mb] from tempdb.sys.database_files;

-Before you optimize your storage, make sure that you understand how the SQL Server engine uses storage.
-SQL Server engine storage is broadly defined in the following categories:
+To optimize your storage, first identify the components that consume the most space, and understand how the SQL Server engine uses storage.
+SQL Server engine storage includes the following categories.

 Database files

-You can break down the total storage used by an individual database into row, index, and free space in the currently active database.
+You can break down the total storage that an individual database uses into row, index, and free space in the currently active database.
 To breakdown the total storage, run the following query:

 Transaction log files

-To determine the amount of storage used by transaction logs, run the following query:
+To determine the amount of storage that the transaction logs use, run the following query:

 DBCC SQLPERF(LOGSPACE)